seasonedcc/croods/docs/docs/debugging.md

 #### Usage

-Just add the prop to either of your `CroodsProvider`, `Fetch` component or as a parameter to `useCroods` hook:
+Just add the prop to either of your `CroodsProvider`, `Fetch` component or as a parameter to `useCroods` hook or your actions:

 ```
 <Fetch